cesarsotovalero/cesarsotovalero.github.io/_pages/my-career-values.md

 In such a case, I'm deeply committed to ensuring these systems are robust in production.
 Whether it involves troubleshooting obscure bugs or optimizing critical paths, I find these challenges exciting and rewarding.

-I also value pragmatic approaches to engineering.
+I also value pragmatic approaches to software engineering.
 Maintenance and iteration often yield better long-term outcomes than full rewrites, though I'm not opposed to significant architectural changes when they are justified by evolving requirements.

 I prefer to deal with a limited set of task to ensure I can focus the attention needed to deeply understand their technical details.